-10.5 Assessment of potential Acid Sulfate Soils
+10.1.5 Assessment of potential Acid Sulfate Soils

-Visual assessment (as per Queensland Acid Sulfate Soil Technical Manual - Soil Management Guidelines (Acid Sulfate Soil Guidelines)), followed by a soil pH test kit, can be used to indicate the presence of actual Acid Sulfate Soils.
+Visual assessment (as per National Acid Sulfate Soils Guidance: National acid sulfate soils identification and laboratory methods manual), followed by a soil pH test kit, can be used to indicate the presence of actual Acid Sulfate Soils.
 If the soil's field pH (pHF) is less than four, oxidisation of pyrite has probably occurred in the past, indicating that actual Acid Sulfate Soil is present.
 The pHF test shall only be used as an indicator.